 The cat wants to go for a walk

-Unfortunately, the cause of cat calls can be serious diseases.
+Unfortunately, the cause of catcalls can be serious diseases.
 A cat may feel unwell, restless, or in pain because of an illness, and therefore meows loudly.
-Usually, the disease is indicated by other symptoms.
-In any case, it is better to take the cat to the vet for examination.
+Usually, the condition is indicated by other symptoms.
+In any case, it is better to take the cat to the vet for an examination.
 If a cat is vocalizing a lot more than before, one of the most common causes would be a hormonal disorder called hyperthyroidism.
-Affected cats may also lose weight, become ravenously hungry and develop vomiting and diarrhea.
+Affected cats may also lose weight, become ravenously hungry, and develop vomiting and diarrhea.
 Another consideration in older felines would be feline dementia, which can cause incessant meowing, staring into space and pacing.

 How to get rid of night meows?

 Consult a veterinarian

 If your pet was always calm and slept soundly at night, but suddenly started howling at night, we need to ask why?
 Before you begin parenting, talk to a veterinarian, who will help you determine the cause of this behavior, and tell you what measures to take.